Integer overflow: Special-case handling

+Using 32-bit arithmetic, this will produce intermediate overflow for n ≥ 2^{16} = 65536, although the final result is representable up to T_{92681} = < 2^{32}.
+This can be computed over that full range using Tn = n/2 * (n+1) if n is even, and Tn = (n+1)/2 * n if n is odd, or using branch-free code as Tn = (n+1)/2 * (n | 1).

 Examples

 Unanticipated arithmetic overflow is a fairly common cause of program errors.
 Such overflow bugs may be hard to discover and diagnose because they may manifest themselves only for very large input data sets, which are less likely to be used in validation tests.

 Taking the arithmetic mean of two numbers by adding them and dividing by two, as done in many search algorithms, causes error if the sum (although not the resulting mean) is too large to be represented and hence overflows.

 Between 1985 and 1987, arithmetic overflow in the Therac-25 radiation therapy machines, along with a lack of hardware safety controls, caused the death of at least six people from radiation overdoses.

 An unhandled arithmetic overflow in the engine steering software was the primary cause of the crash of the 1996 maiden flight of the Ariane 5 rocket.
 The software had been considered bug-free since it had been used in many previous flights, but those used smaller rockets which generated lower acceleration than Ariane 5.
 Frustratingly, the part of the software in which the overflow error occurred was not even required to be running for the Ariane 5 at the time that it caused the rocket to fail: it was a launch-regime process for a smaller predecessor of the Ariane 5 that had remained in the software when it was adapted for the new rocket.
 Further, the true cause of the failure was a flaw in the engineering specification of how the software dealt with the overflow when it was detected: it did a diagnostic dump to its bus, which would have been connected to test equipment during software testing during development but was connected to the rocket steering motors during flight; the data dump drove the engine nozzle hard to one side which put the rocket out of aerodynamic control and precipitated its rapid breakup in the air.